 - The Municipal Transportation Agency's net capital assets increased by \$85.8 million this fiscal year.
 This was primarily due to the acquisition 108 electric tolleys and 2 light rail vehicles, completion of Presidio Yard, Utah Shop and K-line rail improvement projects, and ongoing construction work on the Third Street Rail project, a major expansion of the MUNI Metro system in the City's southeast neighborhoods.
 During this year, MUNI amonitzed \$1.3 million of a \$35.5 million decread gain recorded in April 2002 when the agency entered into a lease transaction moviving 118 Bread gipt rail vehicles.
 In September 2003 MUNI entered into a second lease transaction involving another 21 Bread vehicles.
-In September 2003 MUNI entered into a second lease transaction these leasing transactions, equity investors not little to the vehicles to take envirage of tax these leasing transactions, equity investors not little to the vehicles of tax benefits to insure and undired the multion. - The Water Department's net capital assets increased by \$42.8 million.
+In September 2003 MUNI entered into a second lease transaction these leasing transactions, equity investors not little to the vehicles to take envirage of tax these leasing transactions, equity investors not little to the vehicles to take available to public entities.
+MUNI maintains custody and use of the vehicles, and is obligated to insure and maintain them during the term of the lease. - The Water Department's net capital assets increased by \$42.8 million.
 This included improvements at the Pulgas Temple, Harry Tracy and Sunol Valley Water Treatment Plants totaling approximately \$58.7 million, completion of the Sutro Reservoir improvement project for \$11.8 million, and capitalization of other smaller projects across the City's water treatment and distribution system. - Hetch Hetchy Water and Power increased net capital assets by \$9.5 million.
 This included completion of a \$14.3 million project on the Priest Reservoir By-pass near Yosemite National Park and completion of the \$3.3 million renewable energy generation project at the Southeast Plant. - The Airport reported an overall decrease in capital assets of \$70.4 million or 1.3% for fiscal year 2004 due largely to the net effect of depreciation against completed projects of the Near Term Master Plan for 570 in recent years.
 This plan includes the new International Terminal (completed in 2001), the Bay Area Rapid Transit (BART) Station at SFO and Air Train people mover (completed in 2003) and new parking facilities, roadways, runway improvements, and other Airport facilities.
 Capitalizations in fiscal year 2004 included a wastewater treatment plant, and boarding area reconstruction. - Under governmental activities, net capital assets increased by \$106 million.
 This included completion of Conservatory of Flowers reconstruction, the African Savanna extiniti at the San Francisco Zoo, an upgrade at the City's Asphalt Plant and improvements at a City libraries, parks, and recreation facilities.